The Leesville Road Elementary Story

 The road directly in front of the school building was renamed “Lewis Way” on June 16, 2000, in gratitude of Mr. Lewis’s service.

-The current enrollment of Leesville Road Elementary School is approximately six hundred sixty students, grades pre-kindergarten through five.
+The current enrollment of Leesville Road Elementary School is approximately six hundred thirty students, grades pre-kindergarten through five.